Stakeholders explained in simple terms

 To serve the interests of your stakeholders, you must first identify them.
 Subsequent categorisation is recommended in order to keep a close eye on the important, i.e. influential, stakeholders.
 The higher their influence, the faster a mismatch could harm you and your company.

-Woman writing at desk with people around
+woman writing at desk with people around

 Fig.: To serve the interests of your stakeholders, you must first identify them.